Roof Inspection Cost

 Listed Buildings and Conservation Areas:

-Inspections can proceed as normal, but any recommended repairs or modifications will require special consent.
-Inform your inspector if your property has any designations, as this may affect their recommendations and reporting.
+Inspections can proceed as normal, but any recommended repairs or modifications may require special consent.
+Inform your inspector if your property has any restrictions or is a listed building/within a conservation area, as this may affect their recommendations and reporting.

 Insurance Requirements: